Thomas C. Ayers's Collection

 Title:

-"Riding The Pennsy's T-1," Page 34, 1943
+"Riding The Pennsy T-1," Page 34, 1943

 Description:

-Here is page three of an eight-page article by Russ Davis entitled "Riding The Pennsy's T-1."
+Here is page three of an eight-page article by Russ Davis entitled "Riding The Pennsy T-1."
 It was published originally in "The Mutual Magazine" and republished later in the July 1943 issue of "Trains" magazine, page 34.
 Photo Caption: "Ready to leave Pittsburgh.
 No. 6111 at the head end of the 'Juniata.'
 Engineman Wian is at the window with Fireman Ashcroft and author Russ Davis Davis in the doorway."
-Partially visible here is PRR engine #6111, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works in May of 1942 and retired in December of 1953 after just 11 years of revenue service.
+Partially visible here is PRR engine #6111, a T-1 (4-4-4-4) "Duplex" built by the Baldwin Locomotive Works during May of 1942 and retired in December of 1953 after just 11 years of revenue service.

 Photo Date: